jontonsoup/tin-foil-hat/README.md

 # Tin Foil Hat

-TFH is a system that builds on top of a modified version of the Kademlia distributed hash table.
+TFH is a file storage system that builds on top of a modified version of the Kademlia distributed hash table.
 It takes a file as an input, and encrypts that file.
 To decrypt, the user inputs the file path of the key and the filepath of the place to store the unencrypted file.
-TFH gives you the ability to securely store your files on a network that is distributed, fault tolerant, and offers better safety than standard AES encryption.
+TFH gives you the ability to securely store your files on a network that is distributed, fault tolerant, and offers better safety* than standard AES encryption.

+* We think... read on!

 ## Building and Running
 - `go install tin-foil-hat/tfh` to install the binary.